splunk/splunk-for-securityHub/README.md

 ## Troubleshooting

 1.)
-Check if events are being sent to Splunk by searching `sourcetype="aws:securityhub"`.
+Check if events are being sent to Splunk by searching `sourcetype="aws:securityhub*"`.
 Make sure the time period is set to a range of time where you would expect events.

 2.)
 Ensure the CloudFormation template was launched in an AWS region where AWS Security Hub is available.